Woodward Water Treatment Plant

 - Replacement of all chemical storage and feed equipment, including the implementation of a non-proprietary carbon dioxide solution feed system.

 - Replacement of all water quality instrumentation, including pH probes, chlorine analyzers, and turbidimeters.

 - Replacement of all water treatment plant controls and SCADA system.

 - Addition of a stationary backup power generator, including an automatic transfer switch.

 - Improvements to address corrosion problems associated with the humidity created from the open basins.
 The improvements included recoating existing piping, filter boxes, and structural steel.
-Concrete containment curbs were installed near the filter area to protect existing steel siding.
-Improvements to the ventilation system to protect new electrical equipment and installation of a Tnemec Aerolon insulating coating system on the exterior of the steel filter boxes were made.
+Concrete containment curbs were installed near the filter area to protect the existing steel siding.
+Improvements to the ventilation system to protect new electrical equipment and the installation of a Tnemec Aerolon insulating coating system on the exterior of the steel filter boxes were made.